 You know why students lose marks.
 Not just because they have lousy writing skills in the GRE exam.
 Some students who usually ace essays also end up with fewer marks because of naive ignorance during the GRE exam.
 You need to understand that each essay in AWA comes with a specific set of instructions expected to be followed by the student.
 So, make sure that before starting the essay, you take some time to understand the GRE AWA’s instructions.

 Write a response in which you discuss your views on the policy and explain your reasons for the position you take.
 In developing and supporting your position, you should consider the possible consequences of implementing the policy and explain how these consequences shape your position.

 Although the first line of the instructions is similar, it slowly deviates towards the end by providing additional or rather more specific information that you would require to furnish the essay (remember that the instructions are always in Italic).

-If you aren’t clear about how much time you spend on each paragraph, then the pacing may be entrapped with different thought processes, and you are simply wasting your time.
-Managing time in AWA is one the most crucial things in the exam, and if you are failing to plan, you are planning to fail.
+If you aren’t clear about how much time you spend on each paragraph, then the pacing may be entrapped by different thought processes, and you are simply wasting your time.
+Managing time in the GRE AWA section is one of the most crucial things in the exam, and if you are failing to plan, you are planning to fail.
 So, ensure that you are well reasoned in providing dedicated time for the required paragraphs.
 For instance, we asked a student, and here is how he managed his time.